-Crunchyroll specializes in bringing the latest anime to viewers hours after they’re broadcast in Japan and have partnered with Tsuburaya in the past which has led to 5 series available with English subtitles on their website.
+Crunchyroll specializes in bringing the latest anime to viewers hours after they’re broadcast in Japan and has partnered with Tsuburaya in the past which has led to 5 series available with English subtitles on their website.
 Crunchyroll offers free access to their library and a premium subscription for $7.99 a month.

 Shout!
 Factory has a collection of older and niche programs, but also offers several Super Sentai seasons for streaming and recently announced their TokuSHOUTsu channel which will host Kamen Rider seasons.

 TOKU is a streaming service and TV channel run by Olympusat that has a wide variety of tokusatsu shows available including several Ultraman seasons as well as lesser-known tokusatsu series.
 Viewers can subscribe to their streaming service for $3.99 a month.

 HIDIVE specializes in streaming several anime titles but has recently picked up the first two seasons of GARO as well as several of its movie spin-offs.
 Their subscription service is priced at $4.99 a month.